-Resources room
+Resources Room

 GUIDE AUDIO

 Now that you're inside the ITS landmark, you can scroll to the right to see different areas.
 To enter an area, select the icon next to its title, like the one you can see here.
 Whenever you want to leave this landmark, select the exit icon at the top of the screen.
-I'll remember where you were, so we can continue your tour when you return.
+It'll remember where you were, so we can continue your tour when you return.
 Now please select an area to begin your tour of ITS.

 INSTRUCTION TEXT